Nitemaeric/drenv/README.md

 installation into the current project directory, excluding the `mygame` directory.

+### `drenv upgrade`

+This command will download and upgrade your **drenv** installation to the latest version.

 ### `drenv versions`

 This command will list out all registered versions of DragonRuby.

 ```
   5.32
+  6.4
 * 6.3
 ```

-Tested on MacOS Macbook Pro M1 with DragonRuby 5.32 and 6.3.
+Tested on MacOS Macbook Pro M1 with DragonRuby 5.32, 6.3, and 6.4.